5th-Year Master of Public Affairs for Brown Undergraduates

 Pathway A: Tuition Savings with Approved Electives

-Pathway B (the standard one-year program) Complete a total of 13 courses: 10 required courses + 3 elective courses Students pay the regular tuition, and can explore a policy specialization through their three electives.
+Pathway B (the standard one-year program) Complete a total of 12 courses: 10 required courses + 2 elective courses Students pay the regular tuition, and can explore a policy specialization through their three electives.

-Open to students from any undergraduate concentration.
+Open to students from any undergraduate concentration; apply during senior year.

-GRE requirement and application fee waived for Brown student applicants.
+Application fee waived for Brown student applicants.

 Final deadline for Brown seniors to submit their application is May 1, 2022.